 Do Your Research On New Costs

-After you have determined what your needs are for your new, smaller home, your next step should be to do research into the real estate market of the area where you want to live.
-Start by looking at home sales made over the last year in your desired area, and you can figure out approximately how much your new home is going to cost you.
+After you’ve determined your needs for your new home, you should research the real estate market in the area you plan to move to.
+Start by looking at home sales made over the last year in your desired location, and you can figure out approximately how much your new home will cost you.

-Other factors you may want to research are the property taxes in your desired area, access to medical care, cost of living and association dues if you’re looking into a condominium.
+You may also want to research the property taxes in your desired area, access to medical care, cost of living, and association dues if you’re looking into a condominium.

 Strategize Storage Solutions

 Once you’ve decided where to move and into what sort of property, it might be wise to think about how you want to store things in your new, smaller space.
 Even if you got rid of a large chunk of your belongings, there would still be things that require storage space in your new home.